 The limbic system is a group of specific brain structures associated with memory and emotional behaviors.
-In 1978, French anatomist Paul Broca first coined the term “limbic lobe” to describe the part of cerebral cortex that forms a limbus, the Latin word for rim, around the corpus callosum - the large fibre bundle connecting the cortices of two cerebral hemispheres.
+In 1978, French anatomist Paul Broca first coined the term “limbic lobe” to describe the part of the cerebral cortex that forms a limbus, the Latin word for "rim", around the corpus callosum - the large fiber bundle connecting the cortices of two cerebral hemispheres.

 Two vital structures of this region are the cingulate gyrus and parahippocampal gyrus.
 However, the involvement of this specific brain region in controlling emotional behaviors was first described by the American physician, James Papez, in 1937.